 Read more about Paul Connolly

 Paul Connolly grew up in a suburb of Dublin, Ireland, dreaming of becoming either an astronaut or a professional footballer.
-A bitter distaste for all things applied mathematics soon killed off the first of these options, but, being a determined sort, he did manage a short-lived spell in the ranks of Slavia Prague - a professional soccer team in the Czech Republic.
+A bitter distaste for all things applied, mathematics soon killed off the first of these options.
+However being a determined sort, he did manage a short-lived spell as a footballer.
+In the ranks of Slavia Prague - a professional soccer team in the Czech Republic.

-A career-ending knee injury did, however, force him onto a different career path, and, so, he decided to put his gift-of-the-gab to work in the world of journalism.
-Since qualifying near the turn of the century, he has been the editor of a motorcycle magazine, despite never having ridden one; he’s courted controversy as a film critic; and was a sports reporter on national radio and television.
-He then earned his more serious stripes as a current-affairs presenter, before, finally, settling on the only strand of journalism that can sustain the level of adrenalin fuelled excitement and constant change he needs to thrive - Investigative reporting.
+A career-ending knee injury did, however, stop him playing.
+As a result decided to put his gift-of-the-gab to work in the world of journalism.
+Since qualifying he has been the editor of a motorcycle magazine, despite never having ridden one.
+He’s also courted controversy as a film critic.
+And he was a sports reporter on national radio and television.

-These day, Paul Connolly is a vastly experienced investigative journalist best known for his work on crime – and the daring undercover operations that have seen him infiltrate criminal gangs in cities and towns across Britain.
+These day, Paul Connolly is a vastly experienced investigative journalist best known for his work on crime.
+His daring undercover operations have seen him infiltrate criminal gangs in cities and towns across Britain.

-Now in it’s sixth seaon, Paul’s Channel 5 series has, amongst other things, seen him go undercover to buy large shipments of fake and poisonous vodka from Eastern European crooks in Black-Market Britain; for months he immersed himself in the underworld to expose large-scale welfare fraud in Undercover Benefits Cheat; he narrowly escaped injury when, in Undercover Criminal, he secretly filmed from the passenger seat of a car as insurance fraudsters intentionally crashed into each other at speed; he interrogated the world of consumer related crime and corruption in Hunted And Confronted; and in Undercover: Nailing The Fraudsters Paul came face-to-face with high-end document forgers, international drug traffickers, ruthless con-men, dark-web scam-artists – the list goes on.
+Paul’s Channel 5 series Black-Market Britain is now in it’s sixth season.
+Viewers have seen him go undercover to buy large shipments of fake and poisonous vodka from Eastern European crooks.
+And for months he immersed himself in the underworld to expose large-scale welfare fraud in Undercover Benefits Cheat.
+During the filming of another series Undercover Criminal he narrowly escaped injury as he secretly filmed from the passenger seat of a car as insurance fraudsters intentionally crashed into each other at speed.
+He also interrogated the world of consumer related crime and corruption in Hunted And Confronted.
+Likewise in Undercover: Nailing The Fraudsters Paul came face-to-face with high-end document forgers, international drug traffickers, ruthless con-men, dark-web scam-artists etc.

-Never one to shy away, Paul Connolly is notorious also for the fearless manner in which he confronts and holds criminals to account when, finally, he can step out from behind his undercover identity to reveals who he really is.
+Never one to shy away, Paul Connolly is notorious also for the fearless manner in which he confronts and holds criminals to account.
+Particularly when he can step out from behind his undercover identity to reveals who he really is.
 To say those moments are, at times, explosive, gripping and ultimately life-threatening is an understatement.

 Recently, he also presented Inside The World’s Toughest Prisons where, in a world first, he lived as a prisoner for a week inside four of the most dangerous lock-ups on earth.
-Paul Connolly describes it as “equal parts fascinating, mind-altering and impossibly dangerous” – but, again, it has provided him with a rare and remarkable insight into the mind of a criminal, as well as a hefty back-catalogue of nerve-jangling, “brush-with-death” stories to tell.
+Paul describes it as “equal parts fascinating, mind-altering and impossibly dangerous”.
+That is to say yet again, it has provided him with a rare and remarkable insight into the mind of a criminal.
+Similarly it serves as a hefty back-catalogue of nerve-jangling, “brush-with-death” stories to tell.
 The series was first broadcast on Channel 5 in the UK, but is now available on Netflix.